How to Resize an Image Without Losing Quality [Your Easy Guide with Best Practices]

 Why Does Resizing in Image Make It Lose Quality?

-A high-quality image on the internet needs to serve two primary purposes: display professionalism and decrease the load time for that page.
+A high-quality image on the internet must serve two primary purposes: display professionalism and decrease the load time for that page.

-Trying to find the balance between the two can be tricky; a high-resolution image will look better but will also take longer to load.
+With image resizing, trying to find the balance between the two can be tricky with an image size online; a high-resolution image will look better but will also take longer to load.
 Both blurry pictures and a slow website can kill your traffic.

-As a general rule, you should aim for an image file size that is around 100 KB.
+As a general rule with image resizing, you should aim for an image file size that is around 100 KB.
 This will provide you with a nice balance of quality and size.
 The loss of either won't be noticed by the site visitor.

 That's a good number to shoot for, but what happens if you have an image that is 10 or 20 times that size?

-Typically, you'll want to scale it down a tad, but when you do, it will also reduce the amount of pixels that are inside the image.
-Since you're subtracting pixels when you decrease the size of an image, you most likely won't notice a quality difference on the way down.
+Typically with an image resize, you'll want to scale it down a tad, but when you do, it will also reduce the amount of pixels that are inside the image.
+Since you're subtracting pixels when you decrease the size of an image, you most likely won't notice a quality difference due to the change in image size on the way down.

-It's much more difficult to add pixels to an image, so if you try to make the resized image larger, it will come across as blurry.
+It's much more difficult to add pixels to an image, so if you try to make the resized image larger, it will start losing quality and come across as blurry.

 This is one reason why it's a good idea to keep the original versions of any images on your computer, even after you resize them.
-If you ever need to manipulate them further, you'll want as many pixels in the original size as possible.
+If you ever need to manipulate them further without losing quality, you'll want as many pixels in the original size as possible.

 How to Resize an Image Without Losing Quality

-Since most images are static, finding an image size manipulator that can make it the size you want can be hard.
-Fortunately, there are a few solutions on the market that can accomplish this, both free and paid.
+Since most images are static, finding an image size manipulator that can make it the size you want can be hard when image resizing.
+Fortunately, there are a few image resize solutions on the market that can accomplish this, both free and paid.

 Use an Online Tool

-if you're going to be doing a lot of photo manipulation, it's worth it to invest in some premium tools like Adobe Photoshop.
+if you're going to be doing a lot of photo manipulation, it's worth it to invest in some premium tools like Adobe Photoshop to help you more easily tread the line between quality and file size.

 Seasoned professionals rely on this software every day to perform complex editing tasks, such as adjusting contrast, inserting elements, and — yes — resizing images.

-Besides the complex learning curve, one of the main drawbacks to people using Photoshop on a regular basis is the cost.
+Besides the complex learning curve, one of the main drawbacks to people using Photoshop for image resize purposes on a regular basis is the cost.

-If you still want a high-powered image editor without the cost, consider using a free alternative like GIMP.
+If you still want a high-powered image editor to resize images online without the cost, consider using a free online image resizer alternative like GIMP.
 It's open-source and free, so you should have most of the features you need.

 One last online tool that you might want to look into is Canva.